manosbatsis/kmp-converters/README.md

 The converters can be found in the `com.github.manosbatsis.kmp.converters.jpa` [package](https://github.com/manosbatsis/kmp-converters/tree/master/kmp-converters-jpa/src/main/kotlin/com/github/manosbatsis/kmp/converters/jpa).

+### JPA Identifiers

-Note that JPA does not support conversion of `@Id` annotated members.
-If you need to use one of the supported KMP types as an identifier, you can work around the JPA spec limitation by:
+Note that JPA does not apply Attribute Converters on `@Id` annotated members.
+If you need to use one of the supported KMP types as an identifier, you can work around the JPA spec limitation in three steps:

-- Wrapping the converted type within an `Embeddable` type
+1. Wrap the converted type within an `Embeddable` type
-- Use the wrapper as the id type
+2. Use the wrapper as the id type
-- Annotate the id `@EmbeddedId`
+3. Annotate the id `@EmbeddedId`

 For example, suppose you want to use `com.benasher44.uuid.Uuid` as an identifier: